What it means

 Why it matters now

-Post third-party cookie deprecation and with AI personalisation moving from novelty to expectation, the CDP has shifted from "nice to have for enterprise" to "operating infrastructure for any B2B SaaS above $10M ARR."
-The teams shipping good AI-driven lifecycle and outbound work in 2026 are universally the teams with a clean CDP underneath.
+After third-party cookie deprecation, and with AI personalisation moving from novelty to expectation, the CDP has gone from "nice to have for enterprise" to a baseline requirement for any B2B SaaS above $10M ARR.
+The teams shipping good AI-driven lifecycle and outbound work in 2026 are, almost without exception, the teams with a clean CDP underneath.

 Behavioural data lives in Mixpanel, billing data in Stripe, ICP data in Clearbit, no shared customer record